 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

 Inform your doctor and pharmacist if you are using NSAIDs (medicines for pain and inflammation) that are applied into the eyes.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

 Store below 25°C, away from the reach of children.
 Do not freeze.

 Medicines must not be used past the expiry date.

-Throw away any remaining eye drops 4 weeks after opening.
-Mark the date of opening on the eye drop bottle so that you know when to discard it.
+Throw away any remaining eye drops or ointments 4 weeks after opening.
+Mark the date of opening on the eye drop bottle or ointment tube so that you know when to discard it.